gamedev44/Illusion-Engine/README.md

 ##-todo

+[for: hash-buoy] do as much as you can please its hard to do this on my own because of time limitations.  at least do step 1 please! and confirm its finished.

 step 1: Change All Reference Ocurrances of the Name Primal To illusion and all instances of PrimalEditor to IllusionEditor making sure when finished to-
 ,check for references once more before re-building.